-c. ((When multifamily residential structures are demolished, credits will be allocated to new structures built at the location proximate to the building demolished on the same property; and d.
-When a nonresidential structure is demolished, credit will be applied to the new building or buildings constructed proximate to where the demolished building or buildings was located on the property)) When a preexisting structure or structures are demolished and the lot or parcel subdivided and new blocks are created, the credit from any qualifying preexisting structures within the footprint of the new block shall be applied in equal proportion to the new structure or structures within that block;

-((7.))
-8. The following apply to capacity charge billing:

-a.
-Capacity charge billing to a ((eustomer)) legal owner of a structure or the owner's representative shall commence as soon as possible and practical after the date of the sanitary sewer connection provided by a local public agency served by the department in accordance with the filing frequency determined by the director; and b.
-Late notice to the department of commencement of sewer service to a ((eustomer)) property or failure of ((a customer)) the property owner or the owner's representative to receive a capacity charge bill does not relieve a property owner of the responsibility for payment of charges and interest;

-((8.))
-9. The following apply to delinquent capacity charge accounts:
+- 7. Credits permitted under subsection O.5. of this section shall be applied only from the demolished structures.
+The credits shall be applied in the following manner: - a.
+When a new single ((family home)) detached dwelling unit replaces a preexisting demolished single ((family home)) detached dwelling unit for which no capacity charge is owed, no capacity charge shall be collected; - b.
+When a preexisting structure is demolished and the lot or parcel is subdivided, the credit shall be applied in equal proportion to the new structure or structures within the new subdivided parcel. - c.
+When a preexisting structure or structures are demolished and the lot or parcel subdivided and new blocks are created, the credit from any qualifying preexisting structures within the footprint of the new block shall be applied in equal proportion to the new structure or structures within that block; - 8.
+The following apply to capacity charge billing: - a.
+Capacity charge billing to a legal owner of a structure or the owner's representative shall commence as soon as possible and practical after the date of the sanitary sewer connection provided by a local public agency served by the department in accordance with the filing frequency determined by the director; and - b.
+Late notice to the department of commencement of sewer service to a property or failure of the property owner or the owner's representative to receive a capacity charge bill does not relieve a property owner of the responsibility for payment of charges and interest; - 9.
+The following apply to delinquent capacity charge accounts: - a.

-a.
 If a customer fails to make a payment when due, an interest charge shall be computed on the delinquent amount at an annual rate of not more than the prime lending rate of the county's bank plus four percentage points.
-This interest charge and a ((one-time)) penalty of not more than ten percent of the past due amount shall be added to the account balance; and b.
+This interest charge and a penalty of not more than ten percent of the past due amount shall be added to the account balance; and - b.
 When capacity charges plus interest charges and penalties are delinquent for more than thirty days, the department shall send a notice of intention to file lien to the property owner or owner's representative.
 The notice shall direct the property owner or representative to pay the total past due amount, plus interest and penalties, no later than fifteen days from the date of the letter or to make suitable arrangements to bring the account current.
 If the payment is not made within fifteen days, or suitable arrangements have not been made, the total amount past due plus penalties and interest will be certified as delinquent and a lien may be filed against the property with the recorder's office of the county.
-A lien charge to cover the cost of preparing and filing the lien ((in the amount of one hundred fifty dollars))) will be added to the delinquent amount on the date of certification of the lien to the recorder's office of the county.
+A lien charge to cover the cost of preparing and filing the lien will be added to the delinquent amount on the date of certification of the lien to the recorder's office of the county.
 Action may be taken by the department to enforce collection of the delinquent amount at any time after the charges have been delinquent for sixty days.
 The lien will be released when all past due capacity charges plus interest and late penalties have been paid.